Internal Current Implementation Details

 The current scalar-UDF data paths are:

-DuckDB chunk -> native C materialization -> R closure
+DuckDB chunk -> native C materialization to SEXP -> R closure

 -> native C result conversion -> DuckDB output

-DuckDB chunk -> owned Arrow IPC request bytes -> NNG worker process
+DuckDB chunk -> Quack wire bytes -> NNG worker process

--> R closure in worker -> owned Arrow IPC result bytes -> DuckDB output
+-> R closure in worker -> Quack wire result bytes -> DuckDB output

 implementation.
-Other supported plans must match its SQL type, NULL,
+The ipc path must match its SQL type, NULL,

 error, and result semantics; unsupported combinations fail instead of